The LONG Project Online: Finished Drafts

 This class meets 6 or 7 times, depending on whether 4 or 5 people sign up.
 During the weeks of full novel workshopping, it focuses on one novel, every other week.
 The last class involves turning in outlines and early revisions for a new draft, and during the first class we’ll discuss outside reading, how to give each other feedback, and we’ll make a schedule for our work.

-At least two weeks before the first class please send me a document containing:
+At least two weeks before the first class:

 COST: